andywade84/gpt-diff-analyser/README.md

 - Analyse git diffs with the power of ChatGPT.
 - Receive human-readable feedback on your code changes.
 - Ability to review each file with changes separately.
+- Compare with a specific branch or default to `master`.
 - Convenient CLI tool, can be used in any git repository.

 ## Requirements